district0x/district-server-smart-contracts/README.md

 (contracts/contract-call :my-contract :my-plus-function 2 3)
 ;; => 5

-;; The module uses just cljs-web3 under the hood, so this is equivalent to the line above (web3-eth/contract-call (contracts/instance :my-contract) :my-plus-function 2 3) ;; => 5
+;; The component uses just cljs-web3 under the hood, so this is equivalent to the line above (web3-eth/contract-call (contracts/instance :my-contract) :my-plus-function 2 3) ;; => 5